This section discusses optimizations that can be made for

 WHERE clauses in

-Work on the MySQL optimizer is ongoing, so this section is incomplete.
-MySQL performs a great many optimizations, not all of which are documented here.
+Because work on the MySQL optimizer is ongoing, not all of the optimizations that MySQL performs are documented here.

 Removal of unnecessary parentheses: